Single-Peaked Consistency for Weak Orders Is Easy: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:preliminaries} we define the types of partial preference studied, state definitions for the different variants of single-peakedness, and define the consecutive-ones matrix problem.
-Our results are split into three different sections each one corresponding to a different variant of single-peakedness.
-Specifically Section~\ref{sec:extsp} for \extsp\ preferences, Section~\ref{sec:splat} for single-plateaued preferences, and Section~\ref{sec:sp} for single-peaked preferences.
-In each of these sections we redefine the variant of single-peakedness using forbidden substructures and describe the transformation from its consistency problem to the problem of determining if a 0-1 matrix has the property of consecutive ones in rows.
-In Section~\ref{sec:related} we discuss related work that considers single-peakedness and partial preferences.
-We conclude in Section~\ref{sec:conclusion} by summarizing our results and stating some possible directions for further study.
+In Section~\ref{sec:preliminaries} we define the types of partial preferences studied, the different variants of single-peakedness, and the consecutive ones matrix problem.
+We present our results in Section~\ref{sec:results}, which is split into three sections with each corresponding to a different variant of single-peakedness.
+Section~\ref{sec:extsp} contains our results for \extsp\ preferences, Section~\ref{sec:splat} for single-plateaued preferences, and Section~\ref{sec:sp} for single-peaked preferences.
+In each of these sections we redefine the variant of single-peakedness using forbidden substructures and describe the transformation from its consistency problem to the problem of determining if a 0-1 matrix has the consecutive ones property.
+We conclude in Section~\ref{sec:conclusion} by summarizing our results and stating some possible directions for future work.